5 free SEO tips for small businesses

 There is no point wasting valuable resources on SEO if your website isn’t optimised.
 Dependent on how your website is built, this should be relatively easy if your site is built using one of the most common website platforms like Wordpress, Wix or Squarespace.

-Once you know your keywords, you need to carefully seed them into the copy on your website, especially your headers.
+Once you know your keywords, you need to carefully seed them into the copy on your website, especially your headers known as the meta tags.
 Also, ensure that your images are the optimum size and labelled rather than the default labelling (like 001JPG) that will be applied by your computer.
-These are also known as meta tags and alt tags.
+These are also known as alt tags.

 You'll also need to ensure you have a user-friendly mobile version of your site and pay particular attention to the load speed on both a desktop and mobile.
 Be warned, it can take some time to get the mobile version of the site right and you may need to adapt your desk top version to get the optimum user experience across different devices and screens.